-4.6 PM{2.5} Speciation Trends Network (STN)
+4.5 PM2.5 Speciation Trends Network (STN)

-The Speciation Trends Network (STN) (40CFR58, Appendix D, Section 4.7.4) characterizes the make-up of the PM{2.5} samples collected.
-With this speciation information, air quality modeling can be improved to help implement the NAAQS standards; health studies can be interpreted by knowing the constituents of the PM{2.5} sample, and the understanding of the constituents in regional haze is also improved.
+The Speciation Trends Network (STN) (40CFR58, Appendix D, Section 4.7.4) characterizes the make-up of the PM2.5 samples collected.
+With this speciation information, air quality modeling can be improved to help implement the NAAQS standards; health studies can be interpreted by knowing the constituents of the PM2.5 sample, and the understanding of the constituents in regional haze is also improved.
 There are 52 Speciation Trends sites across the United States.
 The GA AAMP meets this requirement with the South DeKalb site (13-089-0002).
 The South DeKalb Speciation Trends site began monitoring on October 1, 2000, and samples are collected every three days.
-Additionally, there are six more PM{2.5} speciation monitors that the GA AAMP has chosen to operate.
-These sites are located in Rome (started 3/1/02), Macon (started 3/1/02), Columbus (started 5/1/02), Augusta (started 3/2/02), Rossville (started 3/23/05), and Douglas
+Additionally, there are six more PM2.5 speciation monitors that the GA AAMP has chosen to operate.
+These sites are located in Rome (started 3/1/02), Macon (started 3/1/02), Columbus (started 5/1/02), Augusta (started 3/2/02), Rossville (started 3/23/05), and Douglas (started 3/1/02).

-(started 3/1/02).
 These are in place to provide supplemental speciation data in the overall chemical speciation network, and take samples every 6 days.

-4.7 Photochemical Assessment Monitoring Stations (PAMS)
+4.6 Photochemical Assessment Monitoring Stations (PAMS)

 On October 26, 2015, EPA made revisions to the ozone standard, and with those changes, also revised the regulations for the supporting PAMS stations (Federal Register, Vol.80, No. 206, page 65467).
 EPA is requiring that PAMS measurements be collected at NCore sites only.
 The GA AAMP meets this requirement with the South DeKalb (13-089-0002) site, which is the GA AAMP's NCore site.
-Therefore, for the PAMS requirements, the GA AAMP will continue hourly collection of speciated volatile organic compounds in June, July, and August; three 8-hour samples of carbonyls collected every third day during June, July and August; hourly ozone, NO, NO2, NO_Y, temperature, wind direction, wind speed, barometric pressure, relative humidity, precipitation, and sigma theta at the South DeKalb site.
+Therefore, for the PAMS requirements, the GA AAMP will continue hourly collection of speciated volatile organic compounds in June, July, and August; three 8- hour samples of carbonyls collected every third day during June, July and August; hourly ozone, NO, NO2, NOY, temperature, wind direction, wind speed, barometric pressure, relative humidity, precipitation, and sigma theta at the South DeKalb site.
 As discussed in Section 1.4, solar radiation and ultraviolet radiation are monitored at the Conyers (13-247-0001) site due to siting conditions.

 The South DeKalb site is located in DeKalb County to provide neighborhood scale measurements in the area that the chemicals that form ozone have the greatest impact.
-The data measurements generated at the South DeKalb site are used principally for development and evaluation of imminent and future control strategies, corroboration of NOx and VOCs emission inventories, verification of photochemical grid model performance, characterization of ozone and toxics air pollutant exposures, development of pollutant trends (particularly toxic air pollutants and annual ambient speciated VOCs trends to compare with trends in annual VOC emission estimates), and determination of attainment with NAAQS for O3, PM{2.5}, PM10, CO, SO2, and NO2.
+The data measurements generated at the South DeKalb site are used principally for development and evaluation of imminent and future control strategies, corroboration of NOx and VOCs emission inventories, verification of photochemical grid model performance, characterization of ozone and toxics air pollutant exposures, development of pollutant trends (particularly toxic air pollutants and annual ambient speciated VOCs trends to compare with trends in annual VOC emission estimates), and determination of attainment with NAAQS for O3, PM2.5, PM10, CO, SO2, and NO2.
 On January 8, 2020 (85 FR 834, page 834) EPA delayed the start of the revised PAMS monitoring network to June 1, 2021.
-GA AAMP will continue preparing to implement the program as funding and personnel resources allow with the goal of full implementation on or before June 1, 2021.
+GA AAMP fully implemented the program by June 1, 2021, and began sampling the hourly VOCs from June through August, the 8-hour carbonyls three times a day every third day from June through August, and hourly direct NO2.

-4.8 National Air Toxics Trends Station (NATTS)
+4.7 National Air Toxics Trends Station (NATTS)